-- The wine made using a blend of Cabernet, Sauvignon, and Shiraz variety of grapes.
+- The wine is made using a blend of Cabernet, Sauvignon, and Shiraz variety of grapes.

-- This wine has an assortment of luscious aroma which comes with ripe red and black fruits.
+- This wine has an assortment of luscious aromas which come with ripe red and black fruits.

 - It has just the right amount of spice and one can identify smooth flavors of chocolate, vanilla, and coffee beans on the palate.

-- The Grover La Reserve a full-bodied wine with dark garnet-purple color.
+- The Grover La Reserve is a full-bodied wine with dark garnet-purple color.

-- The wine best paired with red meat, pasta dishes, cheese, etc. and should be served between 16-18 degree Celsius.
+- The wine is best paired with red meat, pasta dishes, cheese, etc., and should be served between 16-18 degrees Celsius.

-- The wine affordably priced at Rs 800 for a 750 ml bottle.
+- The wine is affordably priced at Rs 800 for a 750 ml bottle.

 6. Krsma Sangiovese

-The Krsma Sangiovese is one of the finest and vintage wines made by Krsma Estate.
+The Krsma Sangiovese is one of the finest and vintage wines made by the Krsma Estate.

 - The wine has a deep garnet color and you can expect to be fascinated by the aromas of spices, red berries, and jasmine.